jspsych/jsPsych/docs/reference/jspsych.md

 ### Description

-Gets the total time the subject has been in the experiment.
+Gets the total time the participant has been in the experiment.

 ### Example